next-book/dev-book/content/brute-neighbors.md

 Suddenly your adversary’s checker disappears beneath the board, and the problem is to place yours nearest to where his will appear again.
 Sometimes he would come up unexpectedly on the opposite side of me, having apparently passed directly under the boat.
 So long-winded was he and so unweariable, that when he had swum farthest he would immediately plunge again, nevertheless; and then no wit could divine where in the deep pond, beneath the smooth surface, he might be speeding his way like a fish, for he had time and ability to visit the bottom of the pond in its deepest part.
-It is said that loons have been caught in the New York lakes eighty feet beneath the surface, with hooks set for trout⁠—though Walden is deeper than that.
+It is said that loons have been caught in the New York lakes eighty feet beneath the surface, with hooks set for trout—though Walden is deeper than that.
 How surprised must the fishes be to see this ungainly visitor from another sphere speeding his way amid their schools!
 Yet he appeared to know his course as surely under water as on the surface, and swam much faster there.
 Once or twice I saw a ripple where he approached the surface, just put his head out to reconnoitre, and instantly dived again.